OfqualGovUK/ofqual-recognition-citizen-api/README.md

 - **`FeatureFlag:EmailRecognition`**
   A **boolean** flag used to control whether an email is sent to the Recognition Team when an application has been submitted.
   When set to `true`, the system will send the email to the address configured in `GovUkNotify:RecognitionEmailInbox`.
   When set to `false`, the email will not be sent.

+- **`FeatureFlag:UseSQLManagedIdentity`**
+  A **boolean** flag that will determine whether the Managed ODS (Organisational Data Service) Database connection string should be used, instead of the standard connection

 - **`LogzIo:Environment`**
   Identifies the current environment in the logs (e.g., `DEV`, `PREPROD`, `PROD`).
 This helps differentiate log entries across deployments.